-A condition where the piriformis muscle in the buttocks aggravates the sciatic nerve.
+A condition where the piriformis syndrome in the buttocks aggravates the sciatic nerve.
 When the sciatic nerve is irritated it often causes pain and a numbness/ tingling sensation in the back of the leg (similar to sciatic pain).
 A spasm of the piriformis muscle can also cause irritation to the sciatic nerve as the sciatic nerve either travels just below or through the piriformis muscle (varies from individual to individual).

 Occasionally anti-inflammatory medications, muscle relaxants, or corticosteroid injections are needed depending on the severity of the condition.
-If you have piriformis syndrome or any other lower back pain or discomfort we encourage you to call 718-730-9040 Our Rego Park Queens physical therapists are here to help get you back up and running and restore back your quality of life.
+If you have piriformis syndrome or any other lower back pain or discomfort we encourage you to call !
+Our Rego Park Queens physical therapists are here to help get you back up and running and restore back your quality of life.

 Click here to know in detail about arthritis.

 Piriformis Syndrome is an uncommon neuromuscular disorder in which the flat bandlike piriformis muscle in your buttocks compresses the sciatic nerve causing discomfort and pain.
 The sciatic nerve may run under, around, or through the piriformis muscle depending on the individual.
 Most often people suffering from piriformis syndrome have their sciatic muscle running through their piriformis muscle.
 Piriformis syndrome most often occurs in individuals who engage in prolonged sitting, running or climb stairs on a regular basis.

 The symptoms of piriformis syndrome are not unlike the symptoms of sciatic pain from other causes.
 You may have pain in buttock, lower back and leg area especially when sitting or climbing stairs.